kradecki/infa/README.md

 ### Authors

-_infa_ was created and is being developed (krzysztof.radecki/gmail/com) by Krzysztof Radecki.
-Contributions from other developers are most welcome and will be credited.
+_infa_ was created and is being developed by Krzysztof Radecki (krzysztof.radecki/gmail/com).
+Contributions from other developers are most welcome and will be credited to them.

 ### License